Breath Work with a Willing Student

 “Close your eyes,” I began.
 “Bring any one of those episodes or concerns into your thoughts.
 Hold the thought lightly in your mind, don’t engage it or allow it to stir up.
 Just breathe gently as you keep a very light attention on the thoughts.”

-Breathing, I could feel the quiet growing in and with both of us.
+Breathing, I could feel the calm growing within us.

 “Now, use your awareness to scan all over your body.
 Notice what you feel and where you feel it.
 When you find something let me know.”

-After a few breaths Kenny spoke softly.
-“There’s a fluttery feeling in the pit of my stomach.”
+After a few breaths Kenny replied, “There’s a fluttery feeling in the pit of my stomach.”

 “Great,” I replied.
 “Now breathe with and through that fluttery feeling and notice what happens.
 Does the feeling change?
 Or move?
 Just pay attention to what happens as you focus your awareness, and if necessary follow any changes with your breath and your attention.”

 Moments passed before Kenny spoke again.
-“The feeling moved to just beneath my breastbone and it’s like an ache with just a little bit of a stabbing sensation.”
+“The feeling moved to just beneath my chest and it’s like an ache with just a little bit of a stabbing sensation.”

 “Okay.
 Shift your attention to it and breathe with it.”
 I closed my eyes.